Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

 - Finish the revised on-device wording review.
 - Build and install the next candidate only after the wording pass is complete.
+- Re-run the captured Liana PSBT on that candidate and confirm the change output is recognized before completing an end-to-end Testnet signature.
 - Sign and finalize a real Liana Testnet PSBT; verify the policy authorization page appears immediately before final approval.
 - Exercise representative complex policies, including threshold multisig,